bhrg3se/BurpSearch/README.md

 # BurpSearch
-Script to search inside all text files inside a folde recursively
+Script to search inside all text files inside a folder recursively